'Sci-fi' Lewandowski breaks Mueller's 49-year scoring record

 It was the last game for Bayern head coach Hansi Flick, who will be replaced by Leipzig boss Julian Nagelsmann next season having won seven titles over the last 18 months.

+"We had a lot of emotional moments, especially at the end with Lukasz, Lars and Sven all ending their careers," said Dortmund goal-scorer Marco Reus.

+Union Berlin qualified for the play-offs of the new Europa Conference League, finishing seventh in the table with a shock 2-1 win over second-placed RB Leipzig.

-At the other end of the table, Werder Bremen were relegated on the last day of the season after 40 years in Germany's top flight.
+At the bottom of the table, Werder Bremen were relegated after 40 years in Germany's top flight.

 Cologne's 1-0 home win over bottom side Schalke meant automatic relegation for Bremen, who were thumped 4-2 at home to Moenchengladbach.